SnehaKK/Android-Apk-Info/README.md

 Assumptions: You have the extracted Apk files in a folder to upload.

 ## How to Run this script
-Step 1.
-Install and Check all dependencies.
+1. Install and Check all dependencies.
-Step 2.
-Run the apkInfo.py script in the terminal using command: python apkInfo.py Step 3.
-Open the browser go to "http://localhost:5500".
+2. Run the apkInfo.py script in the terminal using command: python apkInfo.py
+3. Open the browser go to "http://localhost:5500".
-Step 4.
-Upload all the apk files and click submit.
+4. Upload all the apk files and click submit.
-Step 5.
-Optionally, you can check all the history from the history tab.
+5. Optionally, you can check all the history from the history tab.